amklenk/Professional-Portfolio/README.md

 ## Project Status

 This project is a work in progress.
 It will be updated via a develop and feature branches going forward.
 Feedback on positioning, design, functionality, and responsiveness is pivotal for future iterations of the live site.
 An additional button will be added between the Portfolio and Contact sections to direct the user back up to the hero.
 The hero will potentially house an animation instead of just an image.
+Styling should be altered to fit the reworked positioning.